ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 - Test output-10: ![Description](TestOutput/0815-02.gif)

 ### August 23
-Make adjustment in `core.py` and created `vispy_demo.py`, replacing the Matplotlib-based rendering with VisPy (`pip install Vispy` needed).
+Made adjustment in `core.py` and created `vispy_demo.py`, replacing the Matplotlib-based rendering with VisPy (`pip install Vispy` needed).
 Added a cloud of particles in the center of the galaxy.

 Pros:
 Now it is possible to smoothly render 3D output with thousands of practicles.